Taxation of dividends received by foreign entities offering statutory pension insurance

 4 Entities receiving special tax treatment

-Under Income Tax Act, some entities are exempted from taxation either partly or fully.
+Under the Income Tax Act, some entities are exempted from taxation either partly or fully.
 An example of these is Keva, the municipal pension insurance institution.
-Keva is an independent entity under the laws governing public corporations and authorities, safeguarding the financing of municipal pensions and the related investments.
-The operations of Keva are based on the Act governing retirement pensions of municipal employees and it is under the supervision of the Ministry of Finance and FIVA, the Financial Supervision Authority.
+Keva is an independent entity under the laws governing public corporations and authorities, safeguarding the financing of municipal pensions and related investments.

-If too much tax at source was withheld, the two alternatives of seeking relief are either asking the payer to correct the withholding or asking the Tax Administration to pay out a refund.
-In practice, the latter method is more common.
-This is due to the fact that a foreign payer normally cannot collect all the details required by Finnish law by the date when dividends are paid, or not even by the end of that year.
-The Tax Administration pays interest on the tax being refunded as provided in § 11.4, Act on the Taxation of Nonresidents' Income.
+In practice, excess tax at source withheld is refunded upon application by the taxpayer due to the fact that a foreign entity normally cannot provide all the details required by Finnish law at the time of dividend payment or during the dividend payment year.
+Tax Administration pays interest on the tax being refunded as provided in § 11, subsection 4 of the Act on the Taxation of Nonresidents' Income.